Some rigidity results for noncompact gradient steady Ricci solitons and Ricci-flat manifolds: Introduction

-Using the Fredholm theory for elliptic operators on noncompact manifolds developed by Lockhart and McOwen in \cite{Lockhart1987, Lockhart-McOwen1985}, Salur showed in \cite{Salur2006} how to construct harmonic functions exponentially asymptotic to the cylindrical coordinate functions on an ACyl manifold with at leat $2$ ends.
-The Ricci-flat and ACyl condition will force such a function to be Hessian-flat, so it yields information about the reduction of the Holonomy, and hence of the manifold.
-We will borrow this technique, but we solve Dirichlet problems on an ACyl end $E$ instead of on the whole manifold, the solutions provide information about the geometry of $\partial E$ with the induced metric.

-It follows directly from the maximum principle that closed minimal hypersurfaces in a cylinder $N\times \mathbb{R}$ are cross sections, where $N$ is closed.
-The method mentioned above provides an alternative proof when $N$ has nonnegative Ricci curvature, see Corollary \ref{minimal surfaces in cylinders}.
-For the case where $N$ is complete, see for e.g. \cite{Rosenberg-Schulze-Spruck2013} and references therein.

-The organization of this paper is as the following: we will prove weighted Sobolev inequalities on smooth metric measure spaces in section \ref{weightedSI}, and apply it to prove Theorem \ref{gapsoliton} in section \ref{steady ricci soliton}; Ricci-flat manifolds will be discussed in section \ref{Ricci-flat manifolds}; and ACyl manifolds will be studied in section \ref{ACyl Ricci-flat manifolds}.
+The organization of this paper is as the following: In the relatively independent section \ref{weightedSI} we prove weighted Sobolev inequalities on smooth metric measure spaces which are more general than gradient steady Ricci solitons, and may be of independent interests.
+We prove Theorem \ref{gapsoliton} in section \ref{steady ricci soliton}.
+Ricci-flat manifolds will be discussed in section \ref{Ricci-flat manifolds}.

-\textbf{Acknowledgements:} The author would like to show gratitude to his advisor Peter Li, for his useful suggestions, constant encouragement and generous support.
-Thanks also go to Jeffrey Streets for helpful discussions, and to Chuu-Lian Terng for her support.
+\textbf{Acknowledgements:} This work was done when the author was studying at the University of California, Irvine, and the results have been included in the author's thesis \cite{he2014regularity}.
+The author is deeply grateful to his advisor professor Peter Li.
+He would also like to thank professor Jeffrey Streets for helpful discussions, and professor Chuu-Lian Terng for her generous support.